-The Board of Directors or the statutory auditor can, at any given time when the interest of the Company so requires, convene a special or extraordinary general shareholders' meeting.
+The Board of Directors or the statutory auditor may, whenever the interest of the Company so requires, convene a special or extraordinary general shareholders' meeting.
 Such shareholders' meeting must also be convened every time one or more shareholders holding at least 20% of the Company's share capital so demand.
 Shareholders that do not hold at least 20% of the Company's share capital do not have the right to convene such special or extraordinary general shareholders' meeting.